-Jeopardy is a version of the popular board game.
+ESL Jeopardy is a version of the popular board game.
 It’s a fun and easy to play quiz game, and it’s great for reviewing vocabulary and certain grammar forms.
 It ranks alongside Taboo as one of the most played games in the TEFL classroom.
-It’s a great way to round off a week or to play on the last day of a course.
+It’s a great way to round off the week or to save for the last day of the course.

-You will need five categories of questions and in each category five or six questions ranging in difficulty from easy ($100) to difficult ($600).
+You will need five separate categories of questions and for each category five or six questions ranging in difficulty from easy ($100) to difficult ($600).

-Draw the Jeopardy grid on the board with the categories written alongside the vertical axis.
-Along the top divide the columns into increments of one hundred of the local currency up to five or six hundred depending on how many questions / how long you have.
+First, draw the Jeopardy grid on the board as in the above diagram.
+Write the categories horizontally and long the top divide the columns into increments of one hundred of the local currency up to either five or six hundred depending on how many questions / how long you have.

 See below, for several sets of pre-written Jeopardy questions which you can use to play this game.
 If you are using writing your own questions you could use question categories such as American or British English, false friends, missing prepositions, anglophone capitals, spelling, languages, nationalities, idioms, name three, trivia, things which are yellow, etc.

 Split students into teams of three or four, with two or three teams being optimal.
 If you have different colour board markers or chalk, give each team a separate colour.
-If that’s not possible, give each team a different symbol instead, e.g. circles, Xs, triangles.
+If that’s not possible, assign each team their own symbol instead, e.g. circles, Xs, or triangles.

 The first team starts and chooses a category and an amount, depending on how confident they are in being able to answer the question.
 Read out the question.
 If the team answers correctly then put a tick in the appropriate grid square with that team’s colour, or alternatively mark the square with their symbol.

 If the team answers incorrectly, the square stays open and another team or the same team can attempt to answer it in a later round.
-Write a one or two word reminder of the question or maybe a drawing in the square to help students keep track of open questions.
-Move on to the next team who can choose a new question or try and answer the question which was previously incorrectly answered.
+Write a one or two-word reminder of the question or maybe a drawing in the space to help students keep track of the open questions.
+Now, move on to the next team who can either choose a new question and amount or attempt to answer a question which was previously incorrectly answered.